To Report Suspected Abuse Call DCYF at (800) 894-5533 - For Emergencies Dial 911

 • Participate effectively with multidisciplinary teams that evaluate suspected child abuse and neglect

-Participants can earn 5 CME/CNE credits with completion of the course.
+Participants can earn 5 CME/CNE credits with completion of the course

 Need assistance with eCourse Registration?